JodyMurray/my-api/README.md

 ### **Validators**

-- All code passes through the built-in package, similar to PEP8 checker, and was continuously checked through out production of this API.
+- All code passes through the built-in package, similar to PEP8 checker, and was continuously checked throughout the production of this API.

 ### **Manual Testing**